Infante Sebastião of Spain and Portugal: Family

 He was born in Rio de Janeiro in 1811 as the only child of Infanta Maria Teresa of Portugal and Infante Pedro Carlos of Spain and Portugal.
 His mother was the eldest daughter of King John VI of Portugal (and also a granddaughter of King Charles IV of Spain); and his father, who died shortly after Sebastian was born, was a male-line grandson of King Charles III of Spain, as well as a female-line grandson of the Queen regnant Maria I of Portugal and Brazil.

-Sebastiaõ was soon granted the title of Infante of Portugal by alvará of 9 December 1811.
-As he was only a great-grandson in the male line of a Spanish monarch, he was not a Spanish infante from birth, however in 1824 he was granted the style Infante of Spain by his maternal granduncle, Ferdinand VII of Spain.
+Sebastião was soon granted the title of Infante of Portugal by alvará of 9 December 1811.
+As he was only a great-grandson in the male line of a Spanish monarch, he was not a Spanish infante from birth, however in 1824 he was granted the style Infante of Spain by his maternal granduncle, King Ferdinand VII.

 Civil War

-In Portugal, the country was in effective civil war since 1826, when "usurper-king" Miguel I of Portugal and his elder brother Pedro IV of Portugal (both were Sebastian's uncles) battled, until 1834.
+In Portugal, the country was in effective civil war since 1826, when "usurper-king" Miguel I of Portugal and his elder brother Pedro IV of Portugal (both were Sebastião's uncles) battled, until 1834.

-Sebastiaõ's mother remarried two decades later, in 1838, her uncle, Don Carlos María Isidro, the first Carlist pretender to the throne of Spain.
+Sebastião's mother remarried two decades later, in 1838, her uncle, Don Carlos María Isidro, the first Carlist pretender to the throne of Spain.
 Teresa had been a Carlist supporter since the succession dispute started in 1833, and spent her time in the Carlist camp, usually in northern Spain.

-Sebastiaõ participated in the second siege of Bilbao and became commander of the Carlist Army of the North from December 30, 1836.
+Sebastião participated in the second siege of Bilbao and became commander of the Carlist Army of the North from December 30, 1836.
 He won the Battle of Oriamendi (March 16, 1837) against the British Legion under George de Lacy Evans.
 Then he led the failed Royal Expedition against Madrid and was sacked upon its return to the north in late 1837.

 Titles

-On January 15, 1837, during the First Carlist War, the then 23-year-old Sebastian was excluded, by law of the Cortes, ratified by royal decree of Queen Regent Maria Christina, from the Spanish succession, on the grounds that he had joined Don Carlos' rebellion against Isabella II of Spain.
+On January 15, 1837, during the First Carlist War, the then 23-year-old Sebastian was excluded, by law of the Cortes, ratified by royal decree of Queen Regent Maria Christina, from the Spanish succession, on the grounds that he had joined Don Carlos' rebellion against Isabella II.
 Sebastian was also declared to be stripped of his Spanish titles and status as a dynast.

 The same exclusion was legislated against Sebastian's mother and uncle, the deposed Miguel I of Portugal, as well as Don Carlos and his sons.
 Following his mothers marriage to Don Carlos in 1838, he became heir presumptive to the Portuguese throne per Miguelist reckoning, and would remain so until the birth of his cousin Infanta Maria das Neves in 1852.

 In 1859 Sebastian was restored to his Spanish titles, in conjunction with his second marriage.
 He returned to Spain from Naples where he had lived since the end of the war in 1839.